 Beautiful Cosy Cottage Overlooking Beaumaris Bay | Rallt-Goch-Bach

-Tucked away on a quiet hillside lane on the outskirts of Beaumaris, Rallt-Goch-Bach is a beautiful cosy cottage overlooking Beaumaris Bay.
+Tucked away on a quiet hillside lane within walking distance of Beaumaris, Rallt-Goch-Bach is a beautiful cosy cottage overlooking Beaumaris Bay.
 Sleeping six people across three bedrooms, this property packed full of character and charm and in the ideal location to explore the fabulous scenery and attractions on offer in Anglesey.
 This hillside setting means that most rooms are on slightly different levels, with a number of steps leading between them.

 The coastal blue front door of the property opens into a comfortable and bright lounge area, with timber ceiling beams and a warm log burner built into the gable end wall, on a slate hearth.
 The exposed brick of the fireplace, and the large exposed wooden lintel show the character and age of the property.
 The walls, painted a bright white, are dotted with coastal images and prints - a theme that runs throughout the cottage.
 Three fabric sofas are positioned around a coffee table in the centre of the room, all facing the fireplace and a large TV in the corner of the room.
 The grey blue furniture is complemented by patterned cushions, adding flair and colour.